What is R&D Funding?

 R&D Funding Information Request

-You will be asked to supply information to your financier, such as
+You will be asked to supply information to your financier for an R&D tax credit loan, such as:

 - Company ownership details